 Funeral services will be held Friday, December 6, 2019 at 11 a.m. at Kaysville 4th Ward, 875 E. 200 N., Kaysville.
 Friends may visit family Friday from 9:30 to 10:30 a.m. at the church.
 Interment, Spanish Fork Cemetery.

 Services entrusted to Lindquist’s Layton Mortuary, 1867 No. Fairfield Road.

-To send flowers to DeRay's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of DeRay E. Taylor, please visit our floral store.